joemarshall/websensors/_lessons/2.The_GrovePI_board_and_sensors/grovepi6_sensor_worksheet.md

 At this point, try capturing some sensor data of you doing something, e.g. waving your hand in front of the light sensor, or making a loud noise next to the sound sensor.
 Copy it back off, open it up in a spreadsheet, and make a graph of the sensor values.
 See if you can see in the graph when you did the action.

 # Part 6 - Run code on GrovePi Emulator

+The GrovePi emulator allows you to run python code on your computer.
+You can get it from https://github.com/joemarshall/grovepi-emulator/releases if you want a pre-built version for Mac or Windows.
+Unzip the zip file and put it somewhere on your computer, and run `grovepiemu.exe`(Windows) or 'grovepiemu'(Mac).
+If you are running linux, clone the https://github.com/joemarshall/grovepi-emulator/ git repository and run using `python grovepiemu.py`.

+When the emulator starts up, it shows three columns representing the digital, analog and I2C pins on a Grove board.
+Find D4 and right click on it and choose button.
+Then find A0 and select 'generic analog sensor' or 'light sensor'.
+You should then see a button widget for the button and a slider for the analog sensor.

+Below the sensors is a section titled 'Run python scripts'.
+Click the button that says 'Python load', and select the `my_lovely_sensors.py` file that you saved above.
+Now hit 'python start'.
+You should see the output from the python script in the 'GrovePI Python output' window.
+However the sensor values here are not captured from real sensors, they represent the current value set on the main emulator window.
+Try clicking the button in the D4 section, and you should see the values in the emulator output window changing.
+Move the slider in the A0 section and again it will change.
+This is running your python code against an emulated grovepi board.
+Try changing the python code - to reload the code you can just click 'Python start' and it will reload the same file and start running it again.

+The emulator has another couple of other cool features that you need to know about - firstly, you can replay the real sensor values that you recorded in the previous section through the emulated grovepi.
+You do this using the "CSV Playback of sensor data" part of the main window.
+Click on 'file...' and select the CSV file you copied off previously, and then you can choose which column to map to what input.
+For this to work, you must **always** have a time column so that the replayer knows when to change the sensor values.
+Once you have done this, you can click the 'CSV Start' button to replay the sensor data through the emulated sensors.
+You should see things changing in the main window, and the python output window should show the replayed sensor values.
+Secondly, you can automatically capture output from the python script by clicking `capture script to file`, so you don't have to do anything cunning if you want to save the output.

 <a id="part6"></a>
 # Part 7 - Use GrovePi emulator to run code on your Pi
 <a id="part7"></a>

+As well as allowing you to emulate a Raspberry Pi + GrovePi on your computer, the emulator has one other super-handy feature, which is that it can run scripts remotely on the real raspberry pi, saving you the hassle of using SCP and SSH manually.
+To do this, select 'run on real Pi via SSH', and enter `dss@<adddress>`, where `<address>` is the address shown on the raspberry Pi screen at startup, e.g. `192.168.1.2`.
+This will automatically copy the python script to the Raspberry Pi, start it running, and show the output in the python output window.
+You can even automatically capture the script output to a CSV by clicking the `capture script to file` button.

+When using the GrovePi emulator the workflow is much simpler than the manual copy script / run / copy data back cycle.
+With GrovePi emulator, all you need to do is connect it to the Pi, point it at your script and hit 'python start' (and optionally `capture script to file`).
+If you update your python code, you can just press `python start` and it will be copied over again and restarted once more.

 # Part 8 - Run code on Websensors platform
 <a id="part8"></a>